phananh183/ocbc-hackit/README.md

 spring.datasource.password=ThePassword
 spring.datasource.driver-class-name =com.mysql.jdbc.Driver
 ```
 Open the `spring-backend` folder in your IDE, and run `./mvnw spring-boot:run` for Maven or `./gradlew bootRun` for Gradle.
-The Spring application should be running on localhost:8080.
-The list of available API routes are in `react-frontend/api.md`
+The Spring application should be running on `localhost:8080`.
+The list of available API routes are in `react-frontend/api.md`, all of which are implemented in `MainController.java`.

+## Front End
+Navigate inside `react-frontend` and run `npm install` to install all required node modules, and then run `npm start` for local development server.
+React app should be running on `localhost:3000`.